Mineral Rights in Pennsylvania: What Owners Need to Know

 "Minerals" Doesn't Always Include Oil and Gas

 This is the most important difference between Pennsylvania and other oil states.
 Under Pennsylvania law, the word "minerals" in a deed does not automatically include oil and gas.
-The Pennsylvania Supreme Court has ruled that oil and gas are not "minerals" for purposes of a mineral reservation unless the deed specifically says so.
+This is known as the Dunham Rule, first established in 1882 and reaffirmed by the Pennsylvania Supreme Court in 2013 in Butler v.
+Charles Powers Estate.
+The Court held that "natural gas and oil simply are not minerals" and that a reservation of "minerals" creates a rebuttable presumption that it was not intended to include oil or natural gas.

 If your deed says "reserving all minerals," you may not own the oil and gas rights.
 You need to see specific language like "reserving all oil, gas, and other minerals" or "reserving all subsurface rights including oil and gas."